Where the Crooked Road Bends

 Information you may not know

-Mountain Empire Older Citizens uses Pound Town Hall as a
+Mountain Empire Older Citizens uses Pound Town Hall as a satellite for their facility for quilting, games, and other activities for seniors.
+Transporation is provided by calling 276-523-4202.

 Actor Tommy Lee Jones was arrested in this sleepy country town for intoxication and disorderly conduct.
 Jones was in the area filming the Michael Apted film Coal Miner's Daughter.
 The movie starred Sissy Spacek and was filmed in around Wise County and neighboring Letcher County, KY.
 Jones was allowed to cool off and returned to filming the movie but giving law enforcement officials a handful during his incarceration.